 Brazilian professional footballer Neymar da Silva Santos Júnior is on the verge of reaching new heights in football, and the broader world of business acquisitions.

-His record-breaking 222 million euros ($263 million) transfer from Barcelona to Paris St Germain is set to be completed this week, and the overall package will become the most expensive investment ever in a player.
+His record-breaking 222 million euro (USD$263 million) transfer from Barcelona to Paris St Germain is set to be completed this week, and the overall package will become the most expensive investment ever in a player.

 Viewing the transaction in a business context, Thomson Reuters insight and data show the deal would be the 30th biggest all-time acquisition of a Brazilian target by a French acquirer, if evaluated in the context of traditional business-to-business acquisitions.
 The move also places football among a list of high-value target industry sectors like telecommunications and oil and gas.